 We have our own rules on the mountain: always plan, always err on the side of caution, never prize the summit over your safety, etc. I know that you can, on occasion, stretch the rules and get away with it on familiar turf in good conditions (although Tryfan has less leeway than most), but under any circumstances, anywhere, I know that you can’t take a tired child further up, and then expect them to be OK all the way down.
 That’s not how biology works, especially when “down” includes climbing down a waterfall.
 Especially when it’s already afternoon.
 Especially when a movement in the air is already whispering that it’s time to leave.

-I could feel Tryfan: the feeling of being somewhere that is, for me, a type of home – but also the sense that this is a place where you can only stay for a short time, ever.
-By all means lie on your back and close your eyes in the sun, but for God’s sake don’t go to sleep and if a gentle breeze kisses your cheek, it’s time to sit bolt upright and examine the sky.
+I could feel Tryfan: the feeling of being somewhere that is, for me, a type of home – but also the sense that this is a place where you can only stay for a short time.
+By all means lie on your back and close your eyes in the sun, but for God’s sake don’t go to sleep and if a breeze kisses your cheek, it’s time to look at the sky.

 By the time we reached Ogwen, my youngest was ready to rest, but still smiling and keen to go up again another day.
 His brothers were looking at the cloud-capped peaks and starting to understand.